jbirnick/jbirnick.github.io/content/posts/typesetting-comparison/index.md

 (Though you can produce the graphics externally and then include them as e.g. SVGs.)
 If you are a pure mathematician that mostly writes text anyways, you can switch right now already.
 Check out Typst's [Guide for LaTeX users](https://typst.app/docs/guides/guide-for-latex-users/).
-In between, you should have a look whether Typst already supports all the features you need.
+If you are in between, you should have a look whether Typst already supports all the features you need.

 For example, I already use it for my CV and for writing letters.
 One feature I am still missing for writing e.g. a thesis in Typst, is the ability to wrap text around a floating image.